bact/spdx-3-model/model/Operations/Operations.md

 ## Summary

-The Operations Profile defines fields for describing the business context of the software that cannot (or not yet) directly extracted from the source repository.
+The Operations Profile defines fields for describing the business context of the software that cannot (or not yet) be directly extracted from the source repository.

 ## Description